Anxiety

 Burnout

-Rest can feel uncomfortable — even wrong — for women who were praised for productivity, helpfulness, or maturity as children.
-Doing “nothing” may feel like failing, even though guilt around rest is a clear sign of burnout.
+Rest may feel wrong if you were praised for productivity and helpfulness as a child.
+Doing “nothing” can feel like failing, even though guilt around rest is a clear sign of burnout.
+Your body is telling you it’s been carrying too much for too long — it’s time to slow down.

 You were never supposed to be the child no one worried about.
+You were supposed to be cared for, too.
+It’s never too late to give yourself that care.

 If you’ve spent years being the “easy one,” therapy can help you stop being so hard on yourself, find balance, and live from a place of clarity and self-compassion.